 What are the cons?

-- Having to re-enter your credit card details at various checkouts online can be a bit of a hassle.
-But while it might seem convenient when you are prompted by your internet browser to save the card details for next time, that might not a good idea considering stored information could make it easier for potential hackers to get to your money and private details.
+- Having to re-enter your credit or debit card details at various checkouts online can be a bit of a hassle.
+But while it might seem convenient when you are prompted by your internet browser to save the card details for next time, that might not be a good idea considering stored information could make it easier for potential hackers to get to your money and private details.

 Is it better to use PayPal for online purchases?